norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/instruction-set/set-vice.md

 Parameter ‘C’ ( Received packet, byte[2] ) : The selected connector must have the same number of the connector to associate to.
 For example, if a VICe connection is to be used in conjunction with the switch connected to connector 5, the VICe connector must also be 5.
-As so, when the switch in the connector 5 is turned off, the VICe connector 5 turns on and vice-versa.
+As so, when the switch in the connector 5 is turned OFF, the VICe connector 5 turns ON and vice-versa.

 Parameter ‘J’ ( Received packet, byte[3] ) : The VICe connector is created since the moment one joystick button number is assigned to it.
 Also, the same VICe connector is destroyed if the joystick